A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Methods

 The coupling among the spin and lattice degrees of freedom is provided through the last term in Eq.~(\ref{hamiltonian}), a magnetic Hamiltonian defined as

-Here, $\bm{s}_i$ is a classical unitary vector representing the spin of $i$-th atom.
+Here, $\bm{s}_i$ is a classical unitary vector representing the spin of the $i$-th atom.
 The first term in Eq.~(\ref{hamiltonian_mag}) is the Zeeman energy, the interaction of each spin with an external uniform magnetic field $\bm{H}$, where $\mu=2.2 \mu_B$ is the atomic magnetic moment for iron ($\mu_B$ is the Bohr magneton) and $\mu_0$ is the vacuum permeability constant.
-Note that the Zeeman energy within LAMMPS is defined slightly differently than in Eq.
-2. The second term is just a Heisenberg Hamiltonian describing the interaction between spins, where $J(r_{ij})$ is an interatomic distance-dependent exchange coupling which is defined as the following Bethe-Slater curve \cite{kaneyoshi1992introduction, yosida1996theory},
+Note that the Zeeman energy within LAMMPS is defined slightly differently than in Eq.~(\ref{hamiltonian_mag}), and a re-scaling had to be applied to recover our formulation.
+The second term is just a Heisenberg Hamiltonian describing the interaction between spins, where $J(r_{ij})$ is an interatomic distance-dependent exchange coupling which is defined as the following Bethe-Slater curve \cite{kaneyoshi1992introduction, yosida1996theory},

 being $\Theta(R_c - r_{ij})$ the Heaviside step function and $R_c$ the cutoff distance.
-The coefficients in Eq.~(\ref{exchange_dep}) must be fitted to ab-initio data.
-In the present work, we have set $\alpha = 25.498$ meV, $\gamma = 0.281$, and $\delta = 0.1999$ nm which fits very well the ab-initio data from Pajda {\it et. al} \cite{pajda2001ab}.
-In addition, we choose $R_c=0.35$ nm.
+The coefficients in Eq.~(\ref{exchange_dep}) can be fitted with ab-initio or experimental data.
+In the present work we fit Eq.~(\ref{exchange_dep}) to data by Ma {\it et al.}~\cite{ma2008large}, as it was already done in previous works \cite{dosSantos2020, meyer2022influence}.
+Specifically, we use the following values: $\alpha = 96.0$ meV, $\gamma = 0.20$, $\delta = 0.154$ nm.
+In addition, we choose $R_c=0.35$~nm.

 Finally, the last term in Eq.~(\ref{hamiltonian_mag}) is responsible for computing the magneto-crystalline anisotropy.
 In this work we consider one of two, either uniaxial $\mathcal{H}_{\rm uni}$ or cubic $\mathcal{H}_{\rm cub}$ anisotropy.
-The corresponding expressions are given in Eqs. ~(\ref{hamiltonian_uniaxial}) and (\ref{hamiltonian_aniso}):
+The corresponding expressions are given by

 and